-where $t_{p}$ is peaking time of waveforms and S/N is the signal to noise ratio. $\sigma_{jitter}$ is mainly caused by electronics noise and amplifier slew rate.
-We added measured electronics noise in RASER to simulate the contribution of jitter. $\sigma_{tw}$ is mainly caused by the difference in signal height or signal shapes.
-We used Constant Fraction Discrimination (CFD) method to minimize the effect of signal height.
-The influences of the drift path and fluctuations in ionization rates on signal shapes are taken into account by GEANT4 as shown in Figure~\ref{fig2b} and Figure~\ref{fig2c}.
+where $t_{p}$ is the peak time of all waveforms, and $S/N$ is the signal-to-noise ratio. $\sigma_{jitter}$ is mainly caused by electronics noise and the amplifier slew rate.
+We added measured electronics noise in RASER to simulate the contribution of jitter. $\sigma_{tw}$ is mainly caused by the difference in the signal height or the signal shapes.
+We used the constant fraction discrimination (CFD) method to minimize the effect of the signal height.
+The~influences of the drift path and fluctuations in ionization rates on signal shapes were taken into account by GEANT4 as shown in \mbox{Figure~\ref{fig2}b,c}.

-We simulated the effects of different parameters such as temperature, voltage, and column spacing on the time resolution, as a reference for manufacturing 3D 4H-SiC detectors.
-The time resolution and rise time changes with bias voltage are shown in Figure~\ref{fig4}, where the rise time is obtained by fitting the distribution of the peak time for all events waveforms with Gaussian function.
-As indicated in equation~\ref{eq-jitter}, the time resolution decreases while rise time decreases.
-When the voltage is less than 300 V and raises, the electric field rises and the velocity of e-h pairs will be higher.
-Rise time will be smaller, and the velocity is much less than saturated velocity.
-When the electric field is so high that the drift velocity is almost saturated, the drift velocity and the time resolution will not change by simply increasing the bias voltage.
+We simulated the effects of different parameters such as temperature, voltage, and~column spacing on the time resolution, as~a reference for manufacturing 3D 4H-SiC detectors.
+The~time-resolution and rise-time changes with bias voltage are shown in Figure~\ref{fig4}, where the rise time is obtained by fitting the distribution of the peak time for waveforms of all events with the Gaussian function.
+As~indicated in Equation~(\ref{eq-jitter}), the~time resolution decreases, while the rise time decreases.
+When the voltage is less than 300 V, the~electric field in the detector and the velocity of e--h pairs increase as the voltage increases.
+The~velocity is much less than the saturated velocity, so the rise time will decrease.
+When the electric field is so high that the drift velocity is almost saturated, the~drift velocity and the time resolution will not change by simply increasing the bias~voltage.